Viewing Teams Connector instance, call and participant status

 - Pexip Infinity may simultaneously send up to 4 video streams and 4 presentation streams at different resolutions and frame rates to the Teams Connector, as requested by Teams.

-- You cannot control (e.g. disconnect, mute or transfer) any of the other participants connected to the Teams conference.
+- You cannot disconnect or transfer any of the other participants connected to the Teams conference.